daig/hypeloop/brainlift.md

 - **“Caught Up” Screen**
   Once you’ve exhausted unseen videos, a special screen indicates you’re “all caught up” and offers an easy refresh button.

+- **AI-Driven Story Generation & TTS**
+  A new pipeline in Cloud Functions uses GPT-based large language models to generate short stories from user-supplied keywords.
+It extracts keyframes, determines a visual style, and optionally creates voiceovers with OpenAI TTS.
+Images can be generated via Leonardo’s API for consistent styling, expanding Hypeloop beyond simple video sharing into a story-driven, AI-powered media experience.

 ### Scope
 - **In Scope**:
   - Integration with Mux for video streaming and hosting